U-Boot

 Writing to MMC(0)... done

-Variables may contain commands that are executable by U-Boot such as echo, ls or reset.
-To list the available commands type help in the console.
-To execute a variable containing commands, use run <variable>.
+Variables may contain commands that are executable by U-Boot, such as echo, ls, or reset.
+To list the available commands, type help in the U-Boot console.
+To execute a variable that contains commands, use run <variable>.
+For example:

 ## Error: "myvar2" not defined